 Many patients find that hormone therapy and speech therapy help them achieve a voice that reflects their identity.
 For others, vocal surgery can be added to raise the voice’s pitch.

 Voice therapy: Patients have voice and communication therapy before we consider vocal surgery.
 Your surgeon and your speech therapist will assess your voice with tests such as videostroboscopy (allowing us to see how your vocal cords work) and acoustic voice analysis.

 Effective surgery: We use a surgery called a Wendler glottoplasty.
 It’s done through the mouth under general anesthesia.
 The surgeon creates a small controlled scar between the two vocal cords, shortening them to increase tension and raise pitch.
 Unlike techniques that can lose effectiveness over time, this surgery offers permanent results.

-Estrogen and testosterone-blocking therapy usually soften facial features.
-They don’t change the underlying framework or remove hair follicles, though.
-At OHSU, a highly trained plastic surgeon, Dr. Jens Berli, and other specialists offer the following options.
+Hormone therapy can bring out desired traits, but it can’t change the underlying structure or remove hair follicles.
+Our highly trained surgeons and other specialists offer options.
 Patients usually go home the same day or spend one night in a private room.

 - Cheek augmentation

-- Genioplasty (chin surgery, including reductive, implants or bone-cut options)
+- Chin surgery (genioplasty), including reductive, implants or bone-cut options

 - Eyelid surgery

 - Forehead reduction, including Type 3 sinus setback and orbital remodeling

 - Hairline advancement (done with the forehead)